 Topping out at just seven inches tall—about the size of a portly bluebird—this northern pygmy owl (Glaucidium gnoma californicum) is dwarfed by the plants surrounding it.
-Yet while the lush temperate rainforest may look primeval, it’s actually a band of second-growth in a formerly-logged city park in Portland, Oregon.
+Yet, while the lush temperate rainforest may look primeval, it’s actually a band of second-growth in a formerly-logged city park in Portland, Oregon.

-And while they thrive in the complex temperate rainforests of the Pacific Northwest, they also live in the aspen and conifer forests of the Rocky Mountains and possibly as far south as the deserts of Arizona and Mexico—depending on whether you count the nocturnal mountain pygmy owl of the Southwest to be the same species as the diurnal northern pygmy owl of the Northwest, which is a matter of great debate in ornithological circles.
+And while they thrive in the complex temperate rainforests of the Pacific Northwest, they also live in the aspen and conifer forests of the Rocky Mountains and possibly as far south as the arid forests of Arizona and Mexico—depending on whether you count the nocturnal mountain pygmy owl of the Southwest to be the same species as the diurnal northern pygmy owl of the Northwest, which is a matter of debate in ornithological circles.

 Portland, Oregon, United States

 Gerrit Vyn is a photographer, cinematographer, and producer for the Cornell Lab of Ornithology, and was the photographer for The New York Times’s Bestselling book, “The Living Bird.”
 Vyn’s photographs are frequently used by major conservation organizations and his work appears regularly in books and magazines, including National Geographic, Audubon, BBC Wildlife, The New York Times, and National Wildlife.
 He is a Fellow of the International League of Conservation Photographers.